-Each student accesses learning modified to suit their needs.
+Access learning modified to suit their needs.
 Students develop an understanding of themselves, independent skills and work on appropriate social skills in a variety of settings.
+Students go on to develop an understanding of their personal learning goals to work through their SACE program.